 The College of Communication offers programs leading to the master of arts degree.
-Students may choose to focus their program in advertising, broadcast and electronic communication, communication education (journalism or speech), communication studies, journalism, mass communication, public relations or religious communication.
+Students may choose to focus their program in advertising and public relations, broadcast and electronic communication, communication studies, journalism, mass communication, public relations or religious communication.

-For information regarding the master's degrees, please see the Graduate School Bulletin.
+For information regarding the master's degree, please see the Graduate School Bulletin.